 - A list of English courses and your GPA in those courses.

-- A writing sample that includes the date of composition: MA and PhD applicants should submit a 15-20 page sample of critical writing; MFA applicants should submit about 20 pages of prose, 8-10 poems, or a substantial portion of a script, depending on the genre you plan to pursue at LSU.
+- A writing sample that includes the date of composition: MA and PhD applicants should submit a 15-20 page sample of critical writing; MFA applicants should submit about 20 pages of prose or 8-10 poems.
+Script submissions should include a substantial portion of the script AND one of the other genre submissions (total of two writing samples).

 - Official transcripts: A minimum GPA of 3.2 is expected on undergraduate and graduate coursework.